zsugabubus/interception-k2k/README.md

 - For simple 1-to-1 mappings, use `map-rules.h.in`.
   - If you want to disable a key, map it to `KEY_RESERVED`.
 - For many-to-1, use `multi-rules.h.in`.
-- Note that there does not seem to be a way to map a single key input to output multiple keys.
-Use dual-function-keys for that.
+- Note that there is no way to map a single key input to output multiple keys.
+Use [dual-function-keys](https://gitlab.com/interception/linux/plugins/dual-function-keys) for that.
 - For different behavior when a key is tapped and when it's held, use `tap-rules.h.in`.

 This repository contains the following example configurations: